 The press release said that “Ultima Thule, one of Arrokoth’s first names, is a term used in ancient times in accordance with a place beyond the known world.
 However, the term was also used by Nazis and right-wing extremists when referring to a mythical place for the Aryan race.”

-Here we have it – the neo-Nazis are ruining another thing for the rest of us.
+Here we have it – dead Nazis are ruining another thing for the rest of us.
 They have form in this: there is an ancient Indian symbol used not just in Hindu culture but across the world in many ages, usually with a positive, even celebratory implication and which became suddenly popular as a good-luck symbol in the west in the early twentieth century – but then the Nazis nicked it and it can never, ever be used without an implication of mass-murder drawn in the darkest corners of human nature.
 I do not even name it.
 It is irredeemable.
 I refuse to lose Thule though.

 There is a better reason for not naming (486958) 2014 MU69 after Thule, because it is not the furthest humanity can reach and it will look daft when another body in the Kuiper Belt or the more distant Oort Cloud is found, and because I do not want astronomers purloining the name of Ultima Thule any more than I want murderous race-myth socialists having it.